NikosLefakis/convert_docx_to_pdf/README.md

 # convert_docx_to_pdf
-A simple bash file to convert .docx files to .pdf files
+A simple bash script to convert .docx files to .pdf files Run #./convert <input.docx> and see your converted pdf file .
+Enjoy !